Best Practice

 How It Works

-Rainfall timing and amount rarely matches up with timely field access (planting, harvest, etc.) and crop water needs – there’s either too much or too little water at the wrong time.
-Drainage water recycling captures excess water from the drainage system and stores it to use for irrigation in dry periods.
-Stored water can be reused in a subsurface, sprinkler, or other irrigation system.
-With less water leaving a site, there’s less nutrients and sediment leaving with it.
+The timing and amount of rain rarely match up with timely field access (planting, harvesting, etc.) and crop water needs.
+Usually, there is either too much or too little water at the wrong time.
+Drainage water recycling captures excess water from the drainage system and stores it in a purpose-built pond to use for irrigation in dry periods.
+Stored water can be reused in subsurface, pivot and other types of irrigation systems.
+With less water leaving the site, more nutrients and sediment remain behind, benefiting the field and crops.

 Installation Considerations